SouthbankSoftware/provendb-sdk-node/examples/README.md

 // Create your proof
 let proof = await anchor.submitProof(tree.getRoot(),
     anchor.submitProofWithAnchorType(anchor.Anchor.Type.HEDERA_MAINNET), // Optional.
-Add your anchor type. anchor.submitProofWithAwaitConfirmation(true)); // Optional.
+Add your anchor type. anchor.submitProofWithAwaitConfirmed(true)); // Optional.
 Resolve the promise only when the proof is confirmed.
 ```

 Congratulations, you have successfully anchored your first `Hello, World!` proof!
 Let's save our proof to our merkle tree